jbweinstock/dino_popgen/README.md

      - [EVIE SHOULD ENTER A BRIEF SUMMARY...
 ALSO SHOULD THIS BE IN ANALYSIS OUTPUT?]
    * seq_outliers/
      - _outliers identified by BayeScan and PCAdapt and outlier statistics_

+## Data Processing

+### Data Download
+Raw data from SRA Project PRJNA473816 was downloaded from NCBI (https://www.ncbi.nlm.nih.gov/bioproject/PRJNA473816/) using the fasterq-dump function from the sra-tools package (version 2.10.0).
+Only samples where colonization status of Symbiodinium was listed as "single" were selected for download, this was to prevent complications in data interpretation resulting from co-colonization in downstream analysis.
+These samples were identified by the "Colonization Status" field in the first supplemental table (S1) in the paper.
+The download script timed out on a large sequence (SRR7235983.fastq, 140 GB, total reads > 1.5 billion), this accession was excluded from our analysis due to size.
+All fastq files were zipped in order to save space on the HPC.
+The S. fitti reference genome was downloaded from dryad (https://doi.org/10.5061/dryad.xgxd254g8).
+'''
+#following commands run in slurm script:

+for seq in $(cat ${1}) #input is a textfile with list of accession numbers do
+        fasterq-dump --split-3 --verbose -O data/sra/ $seq #retrieve SRA data done
+'''